Comparing Quantum Hardware on Amazon Braket: IonQ vs Rigetti vs IQM vs QuEra

 Amazon Braket provides access to quantum hardware from multiple providers through a unified API.
 Rather than learning a different SDK for each vendor, you write circuits once and route them to different backends by changing a device ARN.
 This makes Braket an ideal platform for hardware comparison studies.

-As of 2026, the major gate-based hardware providers available through Braket include:
+As of mid-2026, the hardware providers available through Braket include:

 | Provider | Device | Technology | Qubits |